-Psychiatrist Robert Butler created reminiscence therapy (RT) in 1963 to help treat the primary symptoms of dementia – memory loss and loss of cognitive abilities.
-Reminiscence therapy “targets the “reminiscence bump,” a term psychologists used to describe the time span most easily recalled by middle-aged and senior adults, typically between teenage years and early adulthood.1 People can be taught to use this therapy with loved ones with dementia.
+Reminiscence therapy was created in 1963 by psychiatrist Robert Butler to help treat memory loss and loss of cognitive abilities in people with dementia.
+Reminiscence therapy targets the “reminiscence bump,” a term psychologists use to describe the time span most easily recalled by middle-aged and senior adults—typically between teenage years and early adulthood.1 People can be taught to use this therapy with loved ones dealing with dementia.

 What Is Reminiscence Therapy?